Cystine/glutamate transporter: Amyotrophic lateral sclerosis

 It has been shown that amyotrophic lateral sclerosis (ALS) is clearly linked to changes in glutamate signaling and glutathione levels; there is also an astrocytic component linked to the disease.
 All of these factors suggest that a dysfunction in system Xc- may contribute to ALS.
 It has been observed that an increase in the expression of Nrf2, a transcription factor for system Xc-, leads to a protective effect in mice with ALS symptoms.

-Alzheimer's
+Alzheimer's Disease

 There is indirect evidence to suggest that system Xc- might be upregulated in Alzheimer's patients.
 It has been found in Alzheimer's patients that there is an increase in phosphorylation of the alpha subunit of eukaryotic initiation factor 2 and in expression of transcription factor 4, both of which increase system Xc- expression.
 It has also been shown that administration of N-acetylcysteine leads to a significant improvement in certain cognitive tasks for Alzheimer's patients.

-Parkinson's disease
+Parkinson's Disease

 Parkinson's disease may be due to mitochondrial dysfunction or oxidative stress, both of which could be caused by a decrease in glutathione levels.
 Administration of N-acetylcysteine has been shown to counter age-related damage to mitochondria.
 The therapeutic effects of N-acetylcysteine in the treatment of Parkinson's disease has not been examined yet, though there is a clinical trial that is currently ongoing.